awslabs/mlm-scoring/examples/lingacc-blimp/README.md

 # Linguistic Acceptability > BLiMP

-We use LPLs to perform unsupervised acceptability judgements on the [Benchmark of Linguistic Minimal Pairs (BLiMP)](https://arxiv.org/abs/1912.00582) (Warstadt et al., 2020).
+We use PLLs to perform unsupervised acceptability judgments on the [Benchmark of Linguistic Minimal Pairs (BLiMP)](https://arxiv.org/abs/1912.00582) (Warstadt et al., 2020).
+Here, BERT and RoBERTa consistently outperform GPT-2 and largely narrow the gap with human performance.

 ## Data